Essential Together Learning Bundles

 As part of Essential Together and to support organizations to implement policy guidance that welcomes essential care partners into health and care facilities during COVID-19, we have curated learning bundles.
 These learning bundles centralize tools and resources from organizations across the country that support the safe reintegration of essential care partners.

-These tools and resources are arranged into seven learning bundles that follow the respective policy guidance elements to help organizations identify and prepare essential care partners and then support them as they enter health and care facilities.
+These tools and resources are arranged into seven learning bundles that follow the respective Policy Guidance for the Reintegration of Caregivers as Essential Care Partners (healthcareexcellence.ca) elements to help organizations identify and prepare essential care partners and then support them as they enter health and care facilities.

 The tools and resources are open source, which means you can use and adapt them to fit your local context.
 If you know of other tools and resources to contribute to these learning bundles, or if there is something specific you are after, please get in touch.